Is your little one a fussy, picky, choosy eater?

 Firstly and most importantly don’t make mealtimes stressful for you or your child.
 It can very often lead to the adults getting stressed and only focusing on what your child is or is not eating.
-Children love attention, it doesn’t matter if this is for positive or negative attention so if they can see that their eating (or not) is getting a lot of attention, they are going to be keen to continue to receive this.
+Children love attention.
+It doesn’t matter if this is positive or negative attention.
+So if they can see that their eating (or not) is getting a lot of attention, they are going to be keen to continue to receive this.

 Try to have social mealtimes